 One of the tools I use in my practice is therapeutic touch.
 If appropriate, and with your consent, I may introduce this in sessions as a means to support your body in releasing deeper survival energy, mobilizing deeper self-protective responses, and encouraging regulation.
 This work involves therapist contact within the regions of the head, kidneys/adrenals, joints, and the stomach area, as digestive issues are a common symptom of trauma.
 This is profoundly deep work that encourages movement and results in long-lasting changes in the nervous system.

 I have some credentials for all this great work.
 I hold a Master of Arts in Counselling Psychology (MACP) and am a Registered Clinical Counsellor (RCC) with the BC Association of Clinical Counsellors (#12481).
 I am also a Somatic Experiencing(R) Practitioner (SEP) through the Somatic Experiencing(R) Training Institute.
+I have been endorsed as a Bronze level Occupationally Aware Clinician by the British Columbia Professional Firefighters Association (BCPFFA).

 I also understand the effects trauma stories can have on employment.
 I hold a subspecialty in vocational rehabilitation and am a Registered Rehabilitation Professional (RRP) with the Vocational Rehabilitation Association of Canada (VRA) (#4878), and a Certified Vocational Rehabilitation Professional (CVRP) with the College of Vocational Rehabilitation Professionals (#1103).